Entering Syria at Aleppo

 There was a dolmuş leaving for Kilis, on the Syrian border just south of Gaziantep and north of Aleppo.
 We strapped our packs to the roof and got in.

-The village of Kilis was a few kilometers short of the border itself, but a guy with a pickup truck was heading that way, or willing to for a little cash.
+The village of Kilis was a few kilometers short of the border itself, but a guy with a pickup truck was heading that way, or at least he was willing to for a little cash.

 The border crossing itself was a little bleak, two government blockhouses separated by about 500 meters of no-man's land.
 Lots of formality and passport and visa checking in the Turkish one, then a pickup truck ride to the Syrian side for further formalities.